litchipi/blog/posts/rust/containers_in_rust/part2.md

 # Prepare errors handling
 As a general practise it's good to take care of handling errors.
-When it comes to Rust, this langage is far too powerfull concerning errors handling to ignore them and not exploit them.
+When it comes to Rust, this language is far too powerful concerning errors handling to ignore them and not exploit them.

 I am no-one to teach how to properly handle errors, but this part will give an example of how